tough-solutions/tough.zone-docs/docs/branding/BorderRadius.md

 # Border radius

-The border radius of all layout boxes can be adjusted.
+The border radius of all layout boxes and buttons can be adjusted.
 We use `rem` as unit to express it.

-The default border radius is `0.75rem`.
+The default border radius for both is `0.75rem`.

 ## Examples